ANRGUSC/swarmdag/README.md

     docker run -d --name=grafana -p 3000:3000 grafana/grafana

+Go to `grafana-tools/` for instructions on how to import template dashboard and datasources.

 The next steps must be done exactly to match the dashboard config saved in this repository.
 Log into the grafana UI at `localhost:3000` and click on the gear icon to go to Configuration->Data Sources.
 Add an InfluxDB datasource and set